Italian literature: Ludovico Ariosto

 Ludovico Ariosto's Orlando furioso was a continuation of Boiardo's Innamorato.
-His characteristic is that he assimilated the romance of chivalry to the style and models of classicism.
+His characteristic is that he assimilated the romance of chivalry into the style and models of classicism.
 Romantic Ariosto was an artist only for the love of his art; his epic.

-His sole aim was to make a romance that would please himself and his generation.
-His Orlando has no grave and serious purpose.
-On the contrary, it creates a fantastic world in which the poet rambles, indulges his caprice, and sometimes smiles at his own work.
-His great desire is to depict everything with the greatest possible perfection; the cultivation of style is what occupies him most.
-In his hands the style becomes wonderfully plastic to every conception, whether high or low, serious or sportive.
-With him, the octave stanza reached a high level of grace, variety, and harmony.

 Pietro Bembo

-Pietro Bembo was an influential figure in the development of the Italian language, specifically Tuscan, as a literary medium, and his writings assisted in the 16th-century revival of interest in the works of Petrarch.
-As a writer, Bembo attempted to restore some of the legendary "affect" that ancient Greek had on its hearers, but in Tuscan Italian instead.
-He held as his model, and as the highest example of poetic expression ever achieved in Italian, the work of Petrarch and Boccaccio, two 14th-century writers he assisted in bringing back into fashion.
+Pietro Bembo was an influential figure in the development of the Italian language, specifically Tuscan, as a literary medium, and his writings assisted in the 16th century revival of interest in the works of Petrarch.
+As a writer, Bembo attempted to restore some of the legendary "effect" that ancient Greek had on its hearers, but in Tuscan Italian instead.
+He held as his model and as the highest example of poetic expression ever achieved in Italian, the work of Petrarch and Boccaccio, two 14th century writers he assisted in bringing back into fashion.

-In the Prose della volgar lingua, he set Petrarch up as the perfect model, and discussed verse composition in detail, including rhyme, stress, the sounds of words, balance and variety.
-In Bembo's theory, the specific placement of words in a poem, with strict attention to their consonants and vowels, their rhythm, their position within lines long and short, could produce emotions ranging from sweetness and grace to gravity and grief in a listener.
-This work was of decisive importance in the development of the Italian madrigal, the most famous secular musical form of the 16th century, as it was these poems, carefully constructed (or, in the case of Petrarch, analyzed) according to Bembo's ideas, that were to be the primary texts for the music.
+In the Prose della volgar lingua, he set Petrarch up as the perfect model and discussed verse composition in detail.